cambridge-cares/TheWorldAvatar/Agents/CEAAgent/README.md

 ### 2.2.
 Stack Set Up
 The agent is designed to run in the stack.
 To start the stack, spin up the [Stack Manager](https://github.com/cambridge-cares/TheWorldAvatar/blob/main/Deploy/stacks/dynamic/stack-manager).

 ### 2.3.
+Blazegraph Set Up
+The agent is designed to use the stack Blazegraph.
+Please ensure that the Blazegraph namespace corresponding to ```cea.label``` in ```./cea-agent/src/main/resources/CEAAgentConfig.properties```, is set up in the stack Blazegraph.

+### 2.4.
 Access Agent Set Up
 The agent is designed to use the [Access Agent](../AccessAgent).
 Spin the access agent up as part of the same stack as spun up by the Stack Manager.

-### 2.4.
-Blazegraph Set Up
-The agent is designed to use the stack Blazegraph.
-Please ensure that the routing information and the Blazegraph namespace corresponding to ```cea.label``` in ```./cea-agent/src/main/resources/CEAAgentConfig.properties```, is set up in the stack Blazegraph.
-See the [Access Agent README](../AccessAgent) for instruction on uploading routing information.
+Please ensure that the routing information for the Blazegraph namespace corresponding to ```cea.label``` in ```./cea-agent/src/main/resources/CEAAgentConfig.properties``` is uploaded, see the [Access Agent README](../AccessAgent) for instruction on uploading routing information.

 ### 2.5.
 PostGIS Set Up
 The agent is designed to use the stack PostGIS.
 The calculation results of CEA will be stored in the stack PostGIS database, which is specified as ```cea.database``` in ```./cea-agent/src/main/resources/CEAAgentConfig.properties```.
 Please ensure the database specified by ```cea.database``` is set up in the stack PostGIS.